wikankun/wikankun.github.io/content/blog/2025-01-03-golang-ristretto.md

 ---
 ## Observation

-While working on pricehistory.id, I'm also looking for a golang package to handle local in-memory cache.
+While working on [pricehistory.id](https://pricehistory.id), I'm also looking for a golang package to handle local in-memory cache.
 I found several potential packages, they're allegro/bigcache, coocood/freecache, and dgraph-io/ristretto.
 Three of them are all popular package for in-memory cache.
 So I did my research on several key aspects: maintainer's activity, performance, features.
 After some careful consideration, my choice went to dgraph-io/ristretto.
 Besides of it's performance outperforms the other two, it also have the feature I need.
 It's the dynamic expiration.

 ## Overview & Features

 [Ristretto](https://github.com/dgraph-io/ristretto) is a fast, concurrent cache library built with a focus on performance and correctness.

 The motivation to build Ristretto comes from the need for a contention-free cache in [Dgraph](https://github.com/dgraph-io/dgraph).

+Features:

 - **High Hit Ratios** - with our unique admission/eviction policy pairing, Ristretto's performance is best in class.
     - **Eviction: SampledLFU** - on par with exact LRU and better performance on Search and Database traces.